techpmsap/ASUG_PreConf_2018/Exercises/Exercise1/Exercise1.md

 1. [Check the Neo environemnt](#neo-environment)

-### <a name="bpr-destination"></a>Create the XSUAA and the destination services on SAP CF
+### <a name="bpr-destination"></a>Create the destination services on SAP CF and check the Neo environment
-In this chapter you are going to see how to create a couple of services instances(XSUAA, destination) on SAP Cloud Foundry and how to import a destination file into the destination instance.
+In this chapter you are going to see how to create an instance of the destination service on SAP Cloud Foundry and how to import a destination file into it.

 1. Login to SAP Cloud Platform <https://account.hana.ondemand.com/cockpit#/globalaccount/8fd39023-a237-4d71-9b6a-ed9d1719d275/subaccount/1d4a4a5d-2ada-4584-9c6a-631cb5fa80f2/spaces> with the credentials provided by your instructor
 	![](images/01.png)